About Our Minister

 While at Yale Divinity School, Rev. Frances studied religious environmentalism and world and indigenous religions.
 In those studies, she cultivated the theological grounding for a spirituality that embraces scientific reason and intellectual curiosity within a reverence for life and its mysteries.
 Her spiritual practice is mindfulness mediation in the Vipassana tradition, which she continues to study, and she facilitates a weekly practice group and workshops at UUC.

-Rev. Frances’s work as a psychologist in hospitals and social service agencies prepared her for the strong social justice emphasis of the Unitarian Universalist tradition.
+Her work as a psychologist in hospitals and social service agencies prepared Rev. Frances for the strong social justice emphasis of the Unitarian Universalist tradition.
 In her words, “When you work in community service, the needs can at times feel insurmountable.
 It is easy to become discouraged.
 But our liberal religious tradition inspires us with its commitment for the long haul.
 We know that our efforts today build on those who came before.
 We do the same for the next wave.
 Justice making is a journey that continues onward as we each do our part.”